Updated 4 August

 CJRS in July-October: flexible furloughing

-As part of the government’s winding down of CJRS, the scheme will allow flexible part-time working from July.
+As part of the government’s winding down of CJRS, the scheme allowed flexible part-time working from July.
 CJRS will pay employee costs (up to the threshold) for the time they are furloughed, while employers will pay employees for the time they are working.

-This is how the Job Retention Scheme will change over the coming months:
+This is how the Job Retention Scheme is changing over the coming months:

-- In June and July, CJRS will continue to pay 80% of wages up to £2,500 per month plus Employer NICs and minimum auto enrolment employer pension contributions for the hours employees don’t work.
+- In June and July, CJRS continued to pay 80% of wages up to £2,500 per month plus Employer NICs and minimum auto enrolment employer pension contributions for the hours employees don’t work.

 - In August, CJRS will pay 80% of wages up to £2,500 for the hours employees don’t work.
 Employers will pay Employer NICs and pension contributions.